 How can I request public records?

 Many public records produced by the City of Auburn are readily available for free on the City's web site.
+For records such as contours, city limits or zoning information, visit the Auburn Community Data site.
 To request public records not available online, fill out the Public Records Request (PRR) form, available at any City facility, or online.

 The requested documents should be specifically referenced and described on the form, and the completed request form can be returned to: